Share

 The TreeKeepers Course and Requirements

-The TreeKeepers Course is an eight-day course with classroom and field components.
+The TreeKeepers Course includes classroom and field components.
 Lessons are taught by industry experts.
 Some of the topics covered include tree biology, soils, tree ID, pruning, planting, mulching, working with volunteers, advocacy, and pests and diseases.

 To become certified as a TreeKeeper, course participants must complete the following requirements: